 How to Gather and Use Input from Others in Performance Evaluations

-As we’ve preached elsewhere, performance evaluations should first and foremost be grounded in what a staff member achieved (her results), as well as how she achieved them (alignment with the organization’s values and the skills required for the role).
+Performance evaluations should first and foremost be grounded in what a staff member achieved (their results), as well as how they did it (their approach, skills, and mindset).

-1. Who should I reach out to for input?
+1. Whom should I reach out to for input?

 2. What’s the best way to gather input from others?

 Be transparent with both the person being evaluated and the people whose input you’re seeking.
 Tell them what you’re doing and how you’ll use the insights gained.